 How Disc Brakes Work

-Think for a moment about the principle of disc brakes.
+To better understand what goes into the costs of a brake job, think for a moment about the principle of disc brakes.
 The wheels are bolted to smooth steel discs (or rotors), with the caliper enclosing the rotor like a clamp.
 When you press on the brake pedal, hydraulic pressure forces the brake pads against the rotor, slowing the vehicle by friction (not unlike a bicycle's handbrakes).

 The brake pads are a hard ceramic or semi-metallic material, and it typically takes 40,000-60,000 miles for them to wear down to a minimum thickness where they would need to be replaced.